 Today we are going to go over the muscles that you need to stretch, as well as the muscles you will want to focus on strengthening, if you work at a desk job.
 Performing these easy stretches and exercises will keep your body healthy and help to maintain and even improve flexibility and mobility, making your workouts (and even your everyday life) easier.

 Muscles to Stretch

 As you’re sitting in your chair, the angle between your torso and your thigh is shortened.
 This causes the muscles in the front of your hips to shorten.
 Over a long period of time sitting day after day, your hip flexors will begin to tighten in this position, which can cause numerous issues, including lower back pain.
 Stretching the hips and hip flexors can help prevent this.
-Some great stretches targeted for the hips are these yoga poses for tight hips.
+If you need some great easy stretches targeted for the hips, try these yoga poses.